LamtouehReda/LamtouehReda/README.md

 **`Artificial Intelligence Student`**

-Welcome to my portfolio!
-I am thrilled to present my journey as an AI enthusiast and dedicated computer scientist.
-Armed with a Bachelor's degree in Computer Science, my passion for innovation and technology has led me to delve into the dynamic world of Artificial Intelligence.
-With a strong foundation in web and app development, I've honed my skills to create seamless digital experiences while embarking on a fascinating exploration of AI's limitless possibilities.

-In this portfolio, I invite you to witness the synergy of my academic pursuits and hands-on experience.
-From crafting responsive web designs to architecting intuitive mobile applications, I have consistently sought opportunities to blend creativity with functionality.
-My journey in AI has further enriched my perspective, as I embrace the challenges of training models, analyzing data, and translating algorithms into real-world solutions.
+Greetings!
+I'm an AI aficionado with a Computer Science degree and a knack for web and app development.
+This portfolio is a glimpse into my AI-driven odyssey and my flair for crafting digital experiences.
+From dynamic web designs to intuitive apps, I blend creativity with functionality.

+### 👦 About Me
+- 👨‍💻 I'm CS graduate

+- 🔭 I’m currently learning Machine Learning, Deep Learning and Data Science

 ---